 About

-The number of people in Canada trained in an Opening Minds course is over 1 million and that number is growing.
+More than 1 million people in Canada have been trained through an Opening Minds course — and that number continues to grow.”

 Our Vision: A world where everyone supports and strives for good mental health, enabling people to live fulfilling lives.